 Analysis of data collected from Modules 1 and 3 can be performed in similar ways.
-In each investigation, students should have created tables to include dates, times, and numbers of pupae and adults for each observation.
+In each investigation, students should have created tables to include dates, times, number of pupa and adults for each observation.
 A graph can be created to illustrate the patterns for both modules on the same graph.
-Alternatively, students can be given Excel templates to guide their data input.
-Prepared datasheets are available on the accompanying web page (see "Web Link" below).
-Excel will adjust the data into the format necessary for use in Joinpoint, a freeware statistical analysis program.
+Alternatively, students can be presented Excel templates to guide their data input.
+Prepared datasheets are available on the accompanying website listed at the end of this paper.
+Excel will adjust the data into the format necessary for use in Jointpoint, a freeware statistical analysis program.
 Students can use Joinpoint to perform piecewise linear regressions on the data, graph the data as a scatterplot, and output the regressions on the graph and in tables.
 These exercises allow students to compare how quickly the populations grew during different phases of the experiment.
-The benefit of using piecewise linear regressions is that students are more likely to be familiar with the basic concept of the slope of a line than with quadratic or exponential functions and their applications.
+The benefit of using piecewise linear regressions is that students are more likely to be familiar with the basic concept of the slope of a line than they are to be familiar with quadratic or exponential functions and their applications.
 Collaboration with a mathematics teacher also can offer an opportunity for students to explore and critique different methods for analyzing the data.